Tip for Grilling Ribeye Steaks for Sandwiches

-The solution is to use a sharp knife, and slice through the fatty edge before you place them on the grill.
+The solution is to use a sharp knife and slice through the fatty edge before you place them on the grill.
 This will keep the steak from curling under and ensure even grilling.
 The Rada “Old Fashioned” Butcher knife is fabulous for this.

 Or, if you miss one during preparation, cut it while it’s cooking on the grill!

 We believe a grilled ribeye steak sandwich is best in its simplest form.
 Simply put a grilled slice of ribeye steak between a toasted bun and serve with your favorite steak sauce!
 If you’re feeling fancy, sauteed onions and mushrooms make a great addition!

 The Rada “Old Fashioned” Butcher knife is ideal for splitting, stripping and cutting meat.
 It also cuts through large fruits and vegetables with a thick rind like watermelon, honeydew, pineapple and cantaloupe.
 Its hefty 7 3/4″ blade is strong enough to cut through thick cuts of beef yet can delicately slice a turkey.
 The blade is made from high carbon, surgical quality, stainless steel that has been hand-sharpened to a razor sharp edge.
 Like all Rada Cutlery products, it’s made in the USA!